colin-stubbs/observium-oxidized/README.md

 2. Improve Observium API endpoint for Oxidized so it can filter for the actual devices we want it to collect config for. e.g. using names, model/device types etc.
 3. Cleanup code generally - still a bit hacky.
 4. Add Oxidized options to web settings editor for integrations, e.g. at /settings/section=integration/
+5. Only select devices that are enabled, e.g. SELECT * FROM devices WHERE disabled = 0; etc

 # EOF